 United States Secretary of Stat Dr. Henry Kissinger held talks with the Presidents of France?

-United States Secretary of Stat Dr. Henry Kissinger held talks with the Presidents of France and Ivory coast in Paris on Friday (7 May) about his African tour.
+Background: United States Secretary of Stat Dr. Henry Kissinger held talks with the Presidents of France and Ivory coast in Paris on Friday (7 May) about his African tour.

 The talks followed the release of a comminque by Ivory coast President Felix Houphouet-Boigny and French President Valery Giscard D'Estaing calling for a swift progress towards self-rule in Southwest Africa (Namibia).